SAP/ui5-webcomponents/docs/PublicAPIs.md

 > Suggested pattern: "i18n\/.*\.json"

-What this means is that it's recommended to instruct your source code bundling software (some of the most popular being Webpack and Rollup) not to include all the translation files (files that match the <code>i18n\/.*\.json</code> pattern) in your applications's javascript bundle, but rather to leave them out.
+What this means is that it's recommended to instruct your source code bundling software (some of the most popular being Webpack and Rollup) not to include all the internationalization files (files that match the <code>i18n\/.*\.json</code> pattern) in your applications's javascript bundle, but rather to leave them out.
 At runtime, they will be fetched on demand, if ever requested.
 Currently there are very few texts that need translation in UI5 Web Components, but these may grow over time